 The palace is a perfect example of English architecture.
 The imposing structure features two-storey towers and walls, forming a large quad with a central courtyard.

 The interior includes several rooms open to the public, including the northwest tower and the 17th-century apartments.
 The apartments remain preserved with the furnishings of the day.
 Rich décor covers every floor, wall, and table.

 Take a self-guided tour of the apartments and get a view of the city from the northwest tower.
 If you need help getting around, the staff are always friendly and ready to give directions.

 Get another view of Old Town from Nelson Monument

 After viewing the extravagance of the palace, walk along Calton Road.
 This road takes you around the northern edge of the Old Town and to Calton Hill, where you’ll find Nelson Monument.

 The monument was built in honour of an admiral after a victory over the French and Spanish in 1805.
 It stands over 32 metres high and has an observation deck.

-From this vantage point, you should see most of the sites from your Edinburgh itinerary, including the castle in the west and the palace in the east.
+From this vantage point, you should see most of the sites, including the castle in the west and the palace in the east.
 You’ll need to climb 143 steps and pay a fee to reach the top, but it’s worth it to look out over the city, especially on a clear day.